er129idm/introweb-2020sp-d/class-04/README.md

   * Email me this link with the following project link.

-## Homework part B - Restaurant time!
+## Homework part B - Restaurant Venue time!

-You will be making a simple website for a fictional restaurant of your own making, or, for an existing restaurant you love.
+You will be making a simple website for a fictional restaurant, club, venue, storefront, etc... of your own making, or, for an existing restaurant you love.

 * Using the Git, create a new repo called `restaurant-web`